statgen/fusera-server-deployment/README.md

 ## Instructions

-1. Edit igv-server-template.jinja to specify object storage locations for your ngc file and accession IDs file.
+1. Edit igv-server-deployment.yaml to specify object storage locations for your ngc file and accession IDs file.

 2. Create the server that acts as a proxy:
 ```shell